 Following sanding, the MDF panels are either packaged or cut to customer specified dimensions.
-The cut-up saw is equipped with a pneumatic sawdust pickup system with a pneumatic fabric filter for control of particulate matter.
-This baghouse is identified as the Sawdust Pickup Pneumatic Fabric Filter (SN-12).
+The cut-up saw is equipped with a pneumatic sawdust pickup system with two pneumatic fabric filters for control of particulate matter.
+These baghouse are identified as the Sawdust Pickup Pneumatic Fabric Filter (SN-12) and the Reclaim Silo Baghouse (SN-32).
 Hog trim material from the cut-up saw is conveyed to the Trim Silo Cyclone.
 In order to further reduce the PM emissions vented to the atmosphere, the Trim Silo Cyclone has been re-routed to an existing pneumatic fabric filter (SN-14) for an additional 99.9% PM capture efficiency.